 A lot of users have come across duplicate tracks that have been saved to their Google Play Music, particularly when they have synced their music from iTunes.

-- Unfortunately, the Play Music app doesn’t have a way to identify and delete duplicate tracks, so the only workaround is delete the entire collection and re-upload it.
+- Unfortunately, the Play Music app doesn’t have a way to identify and delete duplicate tracks, so the only workaround is to delete the entire collection and re-upload it.
 Make sure that doubles aren’t already present in the library, and then re-upload it.

 - There is a workaround available that was created by a Reddit user, and you can find the step-by-step guide here.
 Keep in mind that technical know-how is definitely recommended if you are planing to follow this route.